nldlabs/nlddoc/docs/CLI/serve.md

 ────────────────────────────────────────────────────────────
   Fix these links to ensure your documentation works correctly.
   Note: Broken links will cause build errors.
-  Run nlddoc check-links for the full report.
+  Run fastdocs check-links for the full report.
 ────────────────────────────────────────────────────────────
 ```